your local advisers

 The Falkirk property market

-The average home in Falkirk sells for around £175,889 based on recent Land Registry sold prices, while homes currently on the market are advertised between £80,800 and £390,000.
+The average home in Falkirk sells for around £175,543 based on recent Land Registry sold prices, while homes currently on the market are advertised between £80,000 and £329,000.
+For landlords, homes here let for around £190 a week — an indicative gross rental yield of about 5.9%.

 Average sold price[1]